-Intended outcome Success criteria Pupils will be supported in recovering lost learning through the use of additional support staff in all year groups.
-Closing the gap between disadvantaged and non-disadvantaged pupils whilst maintaining accelerated progress for both groups.
-Teaching of smaller groups facilitated with extra teaching staff, allowing higher quality interactions with pupils, minimising disruption and enabling more instant, feedback.
-Disadvantaged pupil progress will be at least good in each year group and any gap between disadvantaged and non- disadvantaged pupils will be reduced.
+Intended outcome Success criteria Teaching of smaller groups facilitated with extra teaching staff, allowing higher quality interactions with pupils, minimising disruption and enabling more instant, feedback.
+Disadvantaged pupil progress will be at least good in each year group and any gap between disadvantaged and non-disadvantaged pupils will be reduced.
 To enable all disadvantaged pupils to participate in a school visits, including residential trips in year five/six All pupils to attend school visits and all pupils offered the chance to participate in residential visits to partake in outdoor learning and enjoy cultural experiences.
 To supplement school visits with visitors to school to provide enrichment beyond the core curriculum.
 Pupils to receive chess tuition in our Chess Centre of Excellence., partaking in events in school and against other schools.
 To support the mental health and well-being of our disadvantaged pupils.
 Pupils will have access to ELSA trained staff, Wrap Around Care will be available and accessible to our vulnerable pupils when it is needed.
 Disadvantaged families will access wrap around care as and when needed.
 To improve the attendance of disadvantaged pupils.
-Continued improved attendance for the disadvantaged group To support pupils with their mental health and wellbeing.
+Continued improved attendance for the disadvantaged group to be equal to that of peers.
+To support pupils with their mental health and wellbeing.
 All pupils to have the opportunity to access ELSA support or counselling.